nopnop2002/esp-idf-net-logging/esp32s2-mini/README.md

 # Features of this board
 I used this tool to redirect log output to the network and view SoC information.
-This board has 2MB of PSRAM installed.
+This board has 4MB of FLASH and 2MB of PSRAM installed.

 ![esp32s2-mini](https://github.com/nopnop2002/esp-idf-net-logging/assets/6020549/f36327cf-7e7b-4f1f-aa20-1eb16a0650ea)